router-protocol/router-chain-docs/docs/develop/message-transfer-via-crosstalk/evm-guides/your-first-crosschain-nft-contract/creating-your-nft-contract.md

 ### **1)** transferCrossChain Function

 This function is responsible for creating a cross-chain NFT-transfer request.
-It first burns the NFT from contract on source chain, utilises gateway contracts' `ISend` function to send request to mint the NFT to the user on the destination chain.
+It first burns the NFT from contract on source chain, utilises Gateway contracts' `ISend` function to send request to mint the NFT to the user on the destination chain.

 ### **2)** IReceive Function